You can think of a practice as any action you consistently take.

 If you don’t try something, you won’t know…

-But I’m talking about surrendering to the power inside you.
-The fuel that’s waiting for you to open to.
+But I’m talking about surrendering to the truth and power inside of you.
+The fuel that’s waiting for you.

 Allow me to help you remember more of your unlimited, unstoppable, unkillable power.